How to Say "The bee looks for a friend because it is night" in Korean | -아/어요 Grammar

 What does "The bee looks for a friend because it is night" mean in Korean?

-The Korean sentence "벌은 밤이라서 친구를 찾아요." translates to "The bee looks for a friend because it is night." in English. "벌은 밤이라서 친구를 찾아요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "벌은 밤이라서 친구를 찾아요." translates to "The bee looks for a friend because it is night." in English.
+At the A1-A2 level, "벌은 밤이라서 친구를 찾아요." is an excellent sentence to memorize.
+Every word serves a purpose, and the overall meaning — "the bee looks for a friend because it is night" — comes through clearly.

 Pronunciation guide: beoleun bamiraseo chingureul chatayo.